-As a scholar, Ming Chen is the author of Visual Literacy for Theatre http://www.linusbooks.com/more_details.php?id=266.
-She has also published essays and translations in professional journals, such as Theatre Topics (co-author) in the U.S. and Theatre Arts in China, and has contributed written chapters for three other books.
+As a scholar, Ming Chen is the author of Visual Literacy for Theatre, a 565-page textbook on design (published in 2011).
+Her other publications include essays and translations in top peer-reviewed professional journals such as Theatre Topics (co-author), TD&/T and Theatre Arts.
+She is also a columnist for EPerformance, a peer reviewed professional journal in China.
 She has frequently presented papers at national and international theatre conferences and has guest-lectured internationally.
-Drawing from her cross-cultural experiences, she has directed and co-directed a number of cultural exchange projects which received the grants and funds from government and private funding agencies such as the National Endowment for the Arts, the Cultural Services of French Embassy, the Georgia Humanities Council, the French Consulate in Atlanta, the Confucius Institute, and the Coca Cola Foundation.
+Drawing from her cross-cultural experiences, she has directed and co-directed a number of cultural exchange projects that garnered grants and funds from government and private funding agencies such as the National Endowment for the Arts, the Cultural Services of French Embassy, the Georgia Humanities Council, the French Consulate in Atlanta, the Confucius Institute, and the Coca Cola Foundation.
 She is a member of United Scenic Artists (Local USA 829) and of the China National Stage Design Association.
-She has been listed in Who’s Who in America (2010) and in Who’s Who among Asian Americas (1994/95).
+She has been listed in Who’s Who in America and in Who’s Who among Asian Americas.

 Photo by Andrew Edwards